CJCreator-New/Space4U/README.md

 ## 🌟 Overview

-Space4U (Safespace) is a comprehensive mental health support web application that provides users with tools for mood tracking, community support, and mental wellness resources.
+Space4U is a comprehensive mental health support web application that provides users with tools for mood tracking, community support, and mental wellness resources.
 Built with privacy-first principles, all data is stored locally on your device.

 **🎯 46 Features Implemented** | **26 Pages** | **60+ Components** | **100% Privacy-First**